Jay-Gokani/exodia/eks-nginx-helm/README.md

-TODO:

-4. build eks cluster
-5. deploy helm chart

-helm install nickname chart_name --dry-run

-6. curl helm chart

-Delete infra by running eksctl commands, kubectl and delete aws configure keys

 # Instructions

 ### General Tips

-If on the Console, expected options infrastructure resources do not shows, ensure you are in the N. Virginia region
+If on the Console and expected AWS resources do not show, ensure you are in the N. Virginia region

 1. Create dir scafolding